Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

 {\bf Volunteer Dynamics:} We now turn our attention to the evolution of the number of \workers \ on the platform.
-Based on the empirical observations presented in Section \ref{subsec:data}, the future engagement of \workers \ with the platform depends not only on whether or not the volunteer is matched (i.e. match success influences volunteer dropout) but also on the type of her match (i.e. volunteers engage asymmetrically based on match type).
-To capture these effects in our model, we consider three different dropout probabilities for the three different possible \worker \ {matching} outcomes. (i) Unmatched volunteers drop out with probability $\alpha$. (ii) Volunteers who are part of an adopted match drop out with probability $\gamma$ (by convention, if an adopter leaves the platform, we assume their corresponding \job \ will enter the spot market in the subsequent period).
-Naturally, we expect $\alpha > \gamma$, which is borne out in FRUS data (we omit the details for brevity). (iii) Volunteers who are part of a \temporary \ match drop out with probability $(\alpha - \alpha')$.
-The parameter $\alpha'$ captures the impact of being matched on the non-adopter's future engagement with the platform.
-We remark that $\alpha'$ can be thought of as a decrease in non-adopters' dropout rate or an increase in the rate at which non-adopters sign up for donations (or a combination of the two).
-Though we expect $\alpha > \gamma$, the relationship between $\alpha - \alpha'$ and $\gamma$ is unclear as it depends on the characteristics of the volunteer base and it can vary across markets (see Section \ref{subsec:policy:recom} for further discussion).
+We found in Section \ref{subsec:data} that the future engagement of \workers \ with the platform depends {both} on whether the volunteer is matched (i.e. match success influences volunteer dropout) {and} on the type of their match (i.e. volunteers engage asymmetrically based on match type). {Our model captures these effects using} different dropout probabilities for the three possible \worker \ {matching} outcomes. (i) Unmatched volunteers drop out with probability $\alpha$. (ii) Volunteers who are part of an adopted match drop out with probability $\gamma$ (if a volunteer in an adopted match leaves the platform, we assume their corresponding \job \ will enter the spot market in the subsequent period). {W}e expect $\alpha > \gamma$, which is borne out in FRUS data (we omit the details for brevity). (iii) Volunteers who are part of a \temporary \ match drop out with probability $(\alpha - \alpha')$.
+The parameter $\alpha'$ captures the impact of being in a \temporary\ match on volunteer's future engagement with the platform, and it can be thought of as an increase in volunteers' retention or engagement (or a combination of the two).
+Though we expect $\alpha > \gamma$, the relationship between $\alpha - \alpha'$ and $\gamma$ depends on the characteristics of the volunteer base {and} may vary across markets.
 As we will see in Section \ref{sec:results}, this relationship plays a critical role in determining the optimal platform design.